Ryan Spooner: Europe

 As a free agent, Spooner opted to pause his NHL career, agreeing to a one-year European contract with Swiss club, HC Lugano of the NL on July 17, 2019.
 Spooner was a healthy scratch for most of the beginning of the season, appearing in only 2 games (1 assist) through Lugano's first 14 regular season games.
 With no intention from the coaching staff to reinsert Spooner into the lineup, he joined HC Dinamo Minsk of the Kontinental Hockey League (KHL) on October 21, 2019.

 Following two seasons with Dinamo Minsk, Spooner left as a free agent continuing in the KHL in signing a one-year contract with Russian club, Avtomobilist Yekaterinburg on May 11, 2021.

 At the conclusion of his contract with Avtomobilist, Spooner returned for a second stint with Dinamo Minsk, signing a one-year contract on June 15, 2022.
-Following a return to a top scoring line role with Minsk, Spooner responded with career best of 19 goals along with 28 points for 47 points in 64 games.
+Following a return to a top scoring line role with Minsk, Spooner responded with career best of 19 goals along with 28 assists for 47 points in 64 games.

 Spooner continued his tenure in the KHL in the 2023–24 season, moving on a one-year contract to Russian club, Avangard Omsk, on August 6, 2023.

 On August 16, 2025, after two seasons with Avangard, Spooner continued his career in the KHL by moving to newly rebranded Shanghai Dragons on a one-year contract for the 2025–26 season.
+On December 20, 2025 it was reported that Shanghai Dragons and Spooner have mutually agreed to terminate the contract.

+On January 6, 2026 Spooner joined Lausanne HC for the remainder of the season.

+On September 2, 2026, Spooner signed with HK Dukla Trenčín of the Slovak Extraliga.